 - Blood sample

-Along with the information from your application and questionnaire forms, the medical exam results and possible attending physician statements help the life insurance underwriters determine how much life insurance coverage they can offer you and at what price.
+Along with the information from your application and questionnaire forms, the medical exam results and possible medical records help the life insurance underwriters determine how much life insurance coverage they can offer you and at what price.
 Premiums may be higher than that of non-diabetics because the insurance companies consider insuring people with diabetes a higher risk.

 Being Diagnosed After Purchasing Life Insurance

 If you already bought a life insurance policy and were diagnosed with diabetes afterwards, then you do not have to worry.
-Changes in your health will not affect your policy as long as it is already in force.
+Changes in your health will not affect your policy as long as it is already inforce, or “active”.
 This is one of the many reasons why it is wise to buy life insurance sooner rather than later.